IrokoBench: A New Benchmark for African Languages in the Age of Large Language Models: Introduction

-We conduct a large-scale evalution of IrokoBench to evaluate zero-shot, few-shot, and translate-test settings~(where test sets are translated into English) across 10 open and four proprietary LLMs.
-Our main contributions can be enumerated as follows: \begin{enumerate} \item \textbf{We introduce and release IrokoBench}, a human-translated benchmark that includes languages from various geographical regions: six from West Africa, five from East Africa, four from Southern Africa, and one from Central Africa, all with varying degrees of ``low-resourcedness.''~\citep{joshi-etal-2020-state}. \item \textbf{Sharp cliff in performance across all models on low-resource languages} Our evaluation shows a large gap~(\scalebox{0.55}[1]{\(\sim\)}$45$\% on average) between the performance of high-resource languages~(\eg English) and African languages on all LLMs evaluated.
-Notably, Swahili performs better than other African languages, likely due to its frequent use as a benchmark. \item \textbf{Models generally perform poorly in in-language evaluation} When evaluating models with prompts in native languages, state-of-the-art open models such as Gemma, Llama 3 are outperformed by massively multilingual models like Aya-101.
-This can be attributed to a lack of trained models to respond in the native languages of the users.
-Machine translating the test set to English before evaluation helped to close the gap for English-centric models; however, requiring users to always translate their prompts from their native language to English may not be desirable behavior.

-\item \textbf{IrokoBench highlights the performance divide between open and proprietary models on low-resource languages.} We find that proprietary closed models generally outperform open models for African languages.
+We conduct a large-scale evaluation of \iroko to assess zero-shot, few-shot, and translate-test settings~(where test sets are translated into English) performance across 10 open and six proprietary LLMs.
+Our main contributions can be enumerated as follows: \begin{enumerate}[leftmargin=15pt] \item \textbf{We introduce and release \iroko}, a human-translated benchmark that includes 16 languages from various geographical regions in Africa, all with varying degrees of ``low-resourcedness''~\citep{joshi-etal-2020-state}. \item \textbf{Sharp cliff in performance across all models on low-resource languages} Our evaluation shows a large gap~(\scalebox{0.55}[1]{\(\sim\)}$45$\% on average) between the performance of high-resource languages~(\eg English) and African languages on all LLMs evaluated.
+Notably, Swahili performs better than other African languages, likely due to its large corpus on the web. \item \textbf{Models generally perform poorly in in-language evaluation} This can be attributed to the inability of current SoTA LLMs to respond in the native languages of the users.
+Machine translating the test set to English before evaluation helped to close the gap for English-centric models; however, requiring users to always translate their prompts to English may not be a desirable behavior. \item \textbf{\iroko highlights the performance divide between open and proprietary models on low-resource languages.} We find that proprietary closed models generally outperform open models for African languages.
 However, even these proprietary models exhibit substantial performance drops, due to the limited monolingual web data for African languages.
 The lowest performance is observed in languages such as \textit{Ewe}, \textit{Lingala}, \textit{Luganda}, \textit{Twi} and \textit{Wolof}, which each have less than 50 million characters of available data~\citep{kudugunta2023madlad400}.
 Among the tasks evaluated, \amath proves most challenging for LLMs, followed by \ammlu and \anli. \end{enumerate}